puscasurazvan/bntest/README.md

 - Handle login using clerk / auth0
 - Improve state management, maybe use tools liks jotai, to access data globally in the app
 - Better error handling, error component, loading spinner
+- Tests using React Testing library
+- Use Tailwind for easier development, not needed in my opinion for this kind of test